suren-m/cw/labs/01_docker/01_getting_started.md

 Run an nginx webserver as below.

->Note: If you're on `vs online`, you will not be able to view the web page using `port-forwarding`.
-This is because there isn't a loopback route to forward to within the vsonine environment which itself is already running inside a container.
-We will be able to work with web apps once we start deploying to kubernetes.

 ```bash
     docker run -d -p 9000:80 nginx
     # -p stands for publish (publish a container's port to the host)